Quwaysim/notes_to_self/coding_style_guides/general_coding_style_guide.md

 # 1. Comments
 ## 1.1 File Headers
 - Headers should not contain author nor dates; we have source control for that. <br>
-- Copyright & its year should be placed. <br>
 - Basic description can be provided if necessary. <br>

 __BAD__: